harness/developer-hub/docs/chaos-engineering/chaos-faults/azure/azure-disk-loss.md

 ![Azure Disk Loss](./static/images/azure-disk-loss.png)

 ## Use cases
+Azure disk loss:

-- Azure disk loss determines the resilience of an application to unexpected disk detachment.
+- Determines the resilience of an application to unexpected disk detachment.
-- It determines how quickly the Azure instance recovers from such a failure.
+- Determines how quickly the Azure instance recovers from such failures.

-**Note**
+:::note
 - Kubernetes > 1.16 is required to execute this fault.
-- Adequate Azure access is required to detach and attach a disk.
+- Appropriate Azure access to detach and attach a disk.
 - Azure disk should be connected to an instance.
 - Use Azure [file-based authentication](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authorization#use-file-based-authentication) to connect to the instance using Azure GO SDK.
 To generate auth file, run `az ad sp create-for-rbac --sdk-auth > azure.auth` Azure CLI command.
 - Kubernetes secret should contain the auth file created in the previous step in the `CHAOS_NAMESPACE`.
 Below is a sample secret file: